mohrosidi/census_prediction_app/model_card.md

 ## Caveats and Recommendations
 The distribution of the census data is skewed heavily towards certain categorical features.
 There is significant under-representation of some races, workclass, education levels, marital status and native country in the data (see [slice_output.txt](https://github.com/mohrosidi/mlops_census/blob/master/logs/slice_output.txt)).

-As this model was not extensively tested and a hyperparameter search was not performed, it is recommended that further work to first increase the overall model performance be done, and then make subsequent attempts to gain a better dataset that is more representative of a distribution of the overall US population.
+This model was not extensively tested and a hyperparameter search was not performed, it is recommended that further work to first increase the overall model performance be done, and then make subsequent attempts to gain a better dataset that is more representative of a distribution of the overall US population.